gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-08-19-fake-steve-jobs-and-letters-from-bill-g.md

 The writer of the column was コモエスタ坂本 (Comoesta Sakamoto).
 Of course, his name is a pseudonym combining Spanish and Japanese.
 He was a philosophy graduate (Sophia University, 1988), performance artist, actor, [punk singer](https://www.youtube.com/watch?v=o9MmWLVBEzI) with 坂本プロジェクト (Sakamoto Project), sports commentator, journalist, and all-round troublemaker.
 Quite a busy man!
 There is next to no information on the internet about all of this: [a single blog post](https://cpplover.blogspot.com/2007/03/g.html), [some reminiscing on Twitter](https://twitter.com/search?q=ビルＧからの手紙&src=typed_query&f=live) and a short bio.
 So I've done my best to dive deep into the Wayback Machine to uncover what I can.

 The Letters from BILL G were eventually published in two books, with [Volume 1](https://www.amazon.co.jp/dp/4756118550/) appearing in August 1998 and [Volume 2](https://www.amazon.co.jp/dp/4756131514/) in July 1999.
 After the column had been running for around 6 months, ramping up to the publication of the first book, a [teaser/promo website](https://web.archive.org/web/20030811195205/http://wam.ascii.co.jp/regular/bill_g/) was introduced featuring a selection of letters.
 This is cool because internet was still pretty new at this point!
-Both the books and the website feature letters in their "original" [English](https://web.archive.org/web/20030813051438/http://wam.ascii.co.jp/regular/bill_g/eng/index.html) as well as in [Japanese](https://web.archive.org/web/20030802194529/http://wam.ascii.co.jp/regular/bill_g/index.html).
+Both the books and the website feature letters in their "original" [English](https://web.archive.org/web/20030813051438/http://wam.ascii.co.jp/regular/bill_g/eng/index.html) as well as in "translated" [Japanese](https://web.archive.org/web/20030802194529/http://wam.ascii.co.jp/regular/bill_g/index.html) (of course, this is the opposite of the real order of events).

 ## The Media King